 You should be mindful of your intended route around Mexico if you are renting a car.
 Generally speaking, one-way rentals are much more expensive.

-Your local driving licence from your home country will be accepted in Mexico – whether that is an American licence, a Canadian one, a British one, etc. You do not need an International Driver’s Permit to be permitted to drive here.
+Your local driving license from your home country will be accepted in Mexico – whether that is an American license, a Canadian one, a British one, etc. You do not need an International Driver’s Permit to be permitted to drive here.

 Always ensure that you check rental cars over before driving off on your adventure.
 Take photos of the condition of the car so that you have time-stamped proof of how it was when you first collected it.